supermanue/crudexample-http4s-zio/README.md

       see [Road to ZIO\[N\]: chapter 3, testing the Domain](https://medium.com/@supermanue/road-to-zio-n-chapter-3-testing-the-domain-1499ca157dc4)
 - Adapters: unit tests for the adapters, making sure that they implement correctly the desired functionalities.
     - Also described in section 4
-- There are missing tests described in the TODO section
+- Full testing of the HTTP layer with integration tests.
+This way we verify that:
+    - the wiring is correct and we are able to perform CRUD operations
+    - the HTTP layer is correct, and the server is returning the correct HTTP codes both in the case of correct executions and failures
+    - See [Road to ZIO\[n\]: Integration Tests in Scala with ZIO+HTTP4S](https://medium.com/p/583b45438d03)
 ## TODO

 This is an ongoing process and it is still not finished.
 Some missing sections are:

 - Clean (probably with a full refactor) the HTTP layer.
-This will come in section 5 of the Road to ZIO\[n\].

-- Full testing of the HTTP layer with integration tests.
-I will start the full application and use a Scala client to attack the API.
-This way we verify that:
-    - the wiring is correct and we are able to perform CRUD operations
-    - the HTTP layer is correct, and the server is returning the correct HTTP codes both in the case of correct executions and failures

 - Scalability tests
     - attack the API with something like [Gatling](https://gatling.io/) and see how ZIO+HTTP4S+DOOBIE behaves under